 Improving patient’s experience

 A patient isn’t just a person with health issues — they are also customers whose needs should be satisfied if you want to keep them loyal to your services.
-The competition for the patient is huge, and the existing networks do their best to seem the most suitable choice.
+The competition for the patient is huge, and the existing networks do their best, implementing IoT best practices to appear to be the most appropriate choice.
 They try to be different and bring more value to the customers.
 In a fast-paced society, this value lies in providing faster, more affordable, and accessible services and fit them into the patient’s schedule.

 Drug intake management